Sinemia Movie Plan Review – Thoughts After a Month

 That doesn’t include the portal cash back he earned, the Fandango VIP+ points, or any movie theater rewards he may have earned.

-Sinemia is a very valuable option for your movie going pleasure if you are able to maximize it and see 2 or 3 movies a month (depending on the plan).
+Sinemia is a potentially valuable option for your movie going pleasure if you are able to maximize it and see 2 or 3 movies a month (depending on the plan).
 And it is also important to go to 3D or 4D movies when using it to get the best return on your investment.

 The app seems unnecessarily clunky and hopefully they get that fixed in the future.
 It seems like there is a lot of room for improvement.